-Performance measures Measure 2023-24 target 2024-25 and beyond Method/source The Seacare Authority identifies and actions opportunities to promote appropriate and timely rehabilitation and return to work.
+Performance measures Measure 2024-25 target 2025-26 and beyond Method/source The Seacare Authority identifies and actions opportunities to promote appropriate and timely rehabilitation and return to work.
 Action is taken by the Seacare Authority to promote appropriate and timely rehabilitation and compensation activities.
-As per 2023-24 Seacare Performance Indicators tabled and considered against reported data annually and action taken to promote improved performance.
+As per 2024-25 Consideration of Performance at Seacare Authority meetings, and action taken to promote improved performance.
 Source: Seacare data prepared by Secretariat.
 Guidance material on claims management available to all scheme stakeholders, and scheme guidance is assessed as being easily accessible, up to date and appropriate.
 Feedback indicates that scheme stakeholders are, on average, satisfied with the availability, currency and content of guidance on claims management.
-As per 2023-24 Seacare Performance Indicators tabled and considered against reported data annually and action taken to promote improved performance.
+As per 2024-25 Guidance material is made available through publicly accessible forums, reviewed as required, and developed in line with stakeholder expectations.
 Source: Seacare data prepared by Secretariat.
 Employer compliance is monitored, and action taken to encourage 100% compliance.
 Employer reporting obligations under the Seafarers Act provided within required timeframes.
-As per 2023-24 Reports of employer compliance with obligations tabled and reviewed at regular meetings and action taken as appropriate to promote compliance.
+As per 2024-25 Reports of employer compliance with obligations tabled and reviewed at regular meetings and action taken as appropriate to promote compliance.
 Source: Seacare data prepared by Secretariat.